Also known as male breast reduction

 The goal of gynecomastia surgery is to restore a normal male breast contour and to correct deformities of the breast, nipple or areola.
 Surgical options include liposuction, excision (surgical removal of tissue) or a combination of both approaches.
 Glandular breast tissue is denser than fatty tissue and is not appropriate for liposuction.

 After gynecomastia surgery, you should notice an immediate improvement in the shape and appearance of your chest.
 While you may feel sore for a few days, pain is usually minimal.
 You may be given a compression garment.
 This will enhance your comfort and help your chest heal optimally.
 While every patient’s healing process is unique, most patients feel ready to return to work just a few days after a male breast reduction, depending on the nature of their work.
 Some men experience a loss of sensation in the treated areas after a male breast reduction, but this is almost always temporary.
 Any loss of sensation should gradually return over the months following your procedure.

 Male breast reduction results are meant to be permanent – the excess fat, glandular tissue and skin removed are gone for good.
 However, it’s important to maintain a healthy lifestyle.
 Significant weight gain, steroid use, or certain medical conditions could result in a recurrence of gynecomastia.
 Additionally, drugs that influence testosterone levels could also affect your results.
 During your consultation, Dr. Maningas will discuss what to do to maintain your results for the long term.

-If you are suffering from gynecomastia, male breast reduction could be the right solution to correct this condition and help you feel more confident in your appearance, stop in to our Joplin, MO or Pittsburg, KS location for more information.
+If you are suffering from gynecomastia, male breast reduction could be the right solution to correct this condition and help you feel more confident in your appearance, schedule a cosmetic surgery consultation at our Joplin, MO or Bella Vista, AR location for more information.